Long Sequence Hopfield Memory: Biologically-Plausible Implementation

 This is biologically unrealistic as synaptic connections usually occur between two neurons \cite{kandel2000principles}.
 In the case of the Exponential \DenseNet, one can interpret its interaction function via a Taylor series expansion, implying synaptic connections between infinitely many neurons which is even more problematic.
 Similar difficulties arise in models with sum of terms with different powers \cite{burnssimplicial}.

-To tackle this issue, we again take inspiration from earlier work in Modern Hopfield Networks. \citet{krotovLargeAssociativeMemory2021c} addressed this concern for symmetric Modern Hopfield Networks by reformulating the network using two-body synapses, where the network was partitioned into a bipartite graph with visible and hidden neurons, see also \cite{krotov2021hierarchical} for an extension of this idea to deeper networks.
+To address this issue, we again take inspiration from earlier work in MHNs. \citet{krotovLargeAssociativeMemory2021c} addressed this concern for symmetric MHNs by reformulating the network using two-body synapses, where the network was partitioned into a bipartite graph with visible and hidden neurons (see \cite{krotov2021hierarchical} for an extension of this idea to deeper networks).
 The visible neurons correspond to the neurons in our network dynamics, $\mathbf{S}_j$, while the hidden neurons correspond to the individual memories stored within the network.
 They are connected through a weight matrix.
-Since we are working with an asymmetric network, we modify their approach and instead define two sets of synaptic weights: $W_{j \mu}$ connects visible neuron $v_j$ to hidden neuron $h_{\mu}$, $M_{\mu j}$ connects hidden neuron $h_{\mu}$ to visible neuron $v_j$.
-This results in the exact same dynamics exhibited in Equation \eqref{eq:dense_net}, with the nonlinearity absorbed into the hidden neurons' dynamics.
+Since we are working with an asymmetric network, we modify their approach and define two sets of synaptic weights: $W_{j \mu}$ connects visible neuron $v_j$ to hidden neuron $h_{\mu}$, $M_{\mu j}$ connects hidden neuron $h_{\mu}$ to visible neuron $v_j$.
+This yields the same dynamics exhibited in Equation \eqref{eq:dense_net}, absorbing the nonlinearity into the hidden neurons' dynamics.